fleaxiao/HPENN/README.md

-# Hierarchical Physics-Informed Neural Network Framework for 3D Magnetic Modeling of Medium Frequency Transformers
+# Hierarchical Physics-Embedding Neural Network Framework for 3D Magnetic Modeling of Medium Frequency Transformers

-Hierarchical Physics-Informed Neural Network (HPINN) Framework is a typically designed tool for the 3D Magnetic Modeling of Medium Frequency Transformers (MFTs).
+Hierarchical Physics-Embedding Neural Network (HPENN) Framework is a typically designed tool for the 3D Magnetic Modeling of Medium Frequency Transformers (MFTs).

 This respository includs all the necessary elements for training, testing, and using HPINN framework.